volzotan/CompressorCam/docs/assembly.md

 ![sd-card]( {{ site.baseurl }}/assets/{{ page.imgdir }}/223.jpg ){:.enable_lightbox}

 Grab the SD-card and push it into the SD-card connector of the Pi Zero.
-Contacts need to be facing toward the board.
+Contacts need to be facing toward the Raspberry Pi Zero (as shown in the image above).

 Last step before doing the first boot: Backfocus adjustment.